Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Reds have a record of 3-4.
+- The Reds have played as the favorite three times over their past 10 games and lost each of those contests.

-- In their last 10 games with an over/under, the Reds and their opponents have combined to eclipse the total three times.
+- When it comes to hitting the over, the Reds and their opponents are 3-7-0 in their last 10 games with a total.

-- Oddsmakers have yet to post a spread in any of the Reds' past 10 games.
-Cincinnati and its opponent have finished below the over/under in five consecutive games, with the average total established by oddsmakers during that stretch being 10.4.
+- Oddsmakers have not set a spread for any of the Reds' last 10 games.
+Cincinnati and its opponent have fallen short of the over/under in six consecutive games, with the average total set by sportsbooks during that stretch being 10.3.

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 81 games this year and have walked away with the win 39 times (48.1%) in those games.
+- The Reds have been the moneyline favorite 29 total times this season.
+They've finished 17-12 in those games.

-- Cincinnati has entered 59 games this season as the underdog by +110 or more and is 29-30 in those contests.
+- Cincinnati has gone 10-10 when it has played as moneyline favorites with odds of -120 or shorter (50% winning percentage).

+- Based on this contest's moneyline, the Reds' implied win probability is 54.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!